 There are many ways to get to Loreto.
 From Mules, to motorcycles.
 It can be a challenging process.
 This purpose of this page is to assist you with that challenge by providing up to date information about how to get to Loreto Baja California Sur.

-Westjet flys from Calgary to Loreto weekly between November, 2017 to May 28, 2018.
+Westjet flys from Calgary to Loreto weekly between November to May.
 The plane is a Boeing 737.

 Greyhound Crucero line: Partnership with Volaris Airlines shuttle service over the border.
 Also may be known as “Ticketon”

-San Diego has a wonderful public transit system as well: http://www.sdcommute.com/
+San Diego has a wonderful public transit system as well: www.sdcommute.com

 The bus lines in Mexico are the most popular form of long distance travel within the country.
 That being said bus lines are very comfortable, modern, and frequent.
 The stations (overall) are clean, modern, and usually have food.
 The larger bus stations look very much like modern airports (just buses not planes).
 The average time for a bus from Tijuana to Loreto is 16 hours.
 If you are traveling from Loreto to San Ignacio in the spring this is a great option for couples and solo travelers.
 Contact Us to get the inside scoop.